tremwil/DS3ConnectionInfo/DS3ConnectionInfo/settings_readme.txt

 "yOffset" (number): The vertical offset of the first line of text from the top of the game window, as a fraction of the window's height.
 For example, a value of 0.1 with a window height of 1000 pixels would fix the first line of text 100 pixels from the top of the window.
-Default value is 0.05.
+Default value is 0.025.
+If playing in windowed mode with the "borderless" option set to false, you might want to increase this value slightly (around 0.05).

 "textScale" (number): Controls the font size of the text in the overlay as a multiple of the default font size.
 The default font size scales dynamically